Manuscript Fragments from Transylvania

 Duration: 2020-2022

-Project Leader: Dr. Adrian Papahagi
+Project Leader: Prof. Adrian Papahagi

 St. Michael’s parish church, the Dominican and Franciscan convents of Cluj, and the Benedictine abbey of Cluj-Mănăștur (established in the eleventh century), had significant book collections in the Middle Ages.
-Unfortunately, the Reformation destroyed these libraries.
+Unfortunately, the Reformation scattered these libraries.
 However, from the sixteenth to the eighteenth century local libri inutiles were reused as binding material by the Unitarians and Jesuits, who had access to surviving medieval books.
-Apart from local, mainly late-medieval liturgical manuscripts, we have also identified fragments of chronicles, sermons, theological and even medical works copied from the tenth to the fourteenth century outside Transylvania.
+Apart from local, mainly late-medieval liturgical manuscripts, we have also identified fragments of chronicles, sermons, theological, and even medical works copied from the tenth to the fourteenth century outside Transylvania.
 In a few cases, we have been able to discover membra disiecta from the same manuscript in the Academy Library in Cluj and in foreign libraries – four such fragments were discussed in an article published in Fragmentology 2 (2019).

 Literature: Adrian Papahagi, ‘Lost Libraries and Surviving Manuscripts: The Case of Medieval Transylvania’, Library & Information History 31 (2015), 35-53.